hasura/graphql-engine/docs/graphql/core/migrations/manage-metadata.rst

 .. note::

    Hasura's metadata workflow is not dependent on the migrations setup.
-You can use the metadata workflow without using Hasura migrations.
+   If you are comfortable or familiar using other database migration tooling, you can do so and still use Hasura's metadata workflow.

 Exporting Hasura metadata
 -------------------------